 7 Hidden Costs of Budget Airlines

 In recent years, we have witnessed the rising popularity of Budget Airlines.
 The travelers are offered surprisingly low fares to fly around the world.
 After surfing the net, you might have also found a real bargain.
-Getting a great deal on flight fare is the perfect start to a great vacation.
+Getting a great deal on flight fares is the perfect start to a great vacation.
 But before you hit the “buy now” button, take some time to find out if it is really the cheapest option.
-Budget airlines often use tactics to discreetly inflate the prices of the tickets.
+Budget airlines often use tactics to discreetly inflate the prices of tickets.
 The hidden costs and tricky price traps are often buried in the fine print.
-So, there is a significant gap in the prices you see and the amount you actually end up paying for your trip.
+So, there is a significant gap between the prices you see and the amount you actually end up paying for your trip.
 Let’s have a look at these potential ‘extra’ fees that may inflate the actual cost of your airline tickets.

 What exactly is a Budget Airline?

 Budget Airlines, also called Low-cost Airlines and No-frills Carriers, offer flight tickets at relatively much lower prices than traditional carriers.
 There is no business class and economy seats are narrow with practically no leg space.
 Their primary aim is to keep ticket prices low.
 Low-cost carriers strip flights down to the basics and upsell several extras – meals, pre-assigned seats, inflight entertainment, and other passenger services.
 So, the passenger is required to pay for in-flight meals, drinks on board, seat reservations, printing boarding passes, check-in baggage, credit card charges, etc.